naomiquinones/bart-smells-frontend/README.md

 ```

 **2025 Updates**
 This project previously used the react-scripts library installed by create-react-app and was converted to use Vite.
-Other dependencies were updated as well, so some tinkering was necessary to get it to work again.
-And notes were added to this README.
+Other dependencies were updated as well, which required updating the code to get it to work again.
+This README was updated with instructions and description of the project.

+Custom CSS features include mobile-friendly tables and animations of background images.
 A media query checks the `prefers-reduced-motion`, and some browsers may block these.
 If you are unable to see the animations, please comment out the media query in the App.css file that starts with `@media (prefers-reduced-motion: no-preference) {` and its corresponding closing brace `}`.